coderByNeed/BOB404/README.md

 working in notepad++ editor,
 must be py2.7 and py3.5 compatable ( maybe even more version if some kind soul wants to contribute ) I personally dont use external modules, but if someone wants to contribute and write code that runs faster than mine with some module.
 Go for it, i will change it.

+PERSONAL CONVENCTION:
+questions, ideas, jobs are taged with user(often me ) who asked them in comments, my tag is ':D' , please use this syntax ":"+your initials if you have an idea or suggestion.